Lower Back Pain

 This pose begins the unwind of tension in the low back muscles and gives a gentle twist into the abdominals.
 During my flare-ups, my guts usually go haywire too.
 This pose allows for working the breath into different parts of the side.
 From laying down, bring one knee into the chest, the left knee for example.
 Arms are out to the side like rugby goalposts, bent at the elbows.
 Exhale to carry the left knee over to the right across the body, stretching the left arm towards the back of the mat.
 Place the right hand on the low belly, then the low ribs, mid-ribs and upper ribs for 1-3 breaths each.
 Repeat on the other side.

 Laying Down Spinal Twist Back Traction

 Some days I need more than a passive twist.
 This one works best for me with both legs up.
 In the twist, press both hands on to the ASIS the highest boney prominence at the front of the hips.
 Push the pelvis away from you for about 8 breaths, using the exhale to pull the belly in completely.

 Abs with a roll

 When working on creating space in the low back, stretching is fine but the core needs to learn how to support the changing muscle environment.
 Core work will get you where you want to go, faster.
-If you don’t have a spare Yoga mat to roll up, grab a towel and get a firm roll for the inner thighs.
+If you don't have a spare Yoga mat to roll up, grab a towel and get a firm roll for the inner thighs.
 Start with the head and shoulders on the ground, elbows up.
 Severely back tweaked people, put both feet on the wall, feet flat, legs bent and low back connected to the ground.
 Inhale to push the low back and top of the sacrum down.
 Hold the breath, curl the tailbone up, squeeze the roll.
 Exhale, curl head and shoulders up, belly pulls down.
 Repeat for 5-8 rounds.
-You can find a video for this through the media channel of this page.
+You can find a video for this through my Youtube Channel.